-For the list of undergraduate courses and degrees offered see Faculty (Undergraduate Study) in the Calendar.
+For the list of undergraduate courses and degrees offered see Disciplines of the University: Faculty (Undergraduate Study) in the Calendar.

-The following is the list of higher degrees and graduate diplomas of the University, together with the publication in which the conditions for the award appear.
+Higher Degrees The following is the list of higher degrees and graduate diplomas of the University, together with the publication in which the conditions for the award appear.